 Clean: Make a Fresh Start

 This is a simple one and should go without saying, but with 89% of buyers noting it as a priority, it’s an important one: make sure the unit is clean.
-If you want to make sure it’s done right, but don’t want to do it yourself, hiring a maid service is always an alternative.
+If you want to make sure it’s done right but don’t want to do it yourself, hiring a cleaning service is always an alternative.
 For an apartment, they cost anywhere from $25-$35 per hour and typically come with some kind of guarantee so you know you’ll be getting bang for your buck.
 Chalk this up under your turnover and marketing budget.
 It’s well worth the investment.

 Paint: Set the Scene

 According to a 2017 Zillow study, paint color can have a huge emotional impact on potential tenants.
 But you want to make sure it’s the right emotion.
 The goal here is calming neutrals that will play as backdrop to whatever dream fantasy space your renter is envisioning.
 Professional Stager and RESA Innovator of the Year Audra Slinkey recommends colors with a cool, blue tone in shades of grey and white.
 This achieves the goal of remaining low-key, while also subtly introducing the emotional quality of serenity and tranquility.
 Peace of mind for you and the renter!